• Skip to main content

 cooking shrimp in garlic and olive oil, with sun-dried tomatoes in a stainless steel skillet

-Add cooked pasta and mix everything in:
+Add the Parmesan cheese to melt it in the sauce, then add cooked pasta and mix everything in:

 adding cooked pasta to the sauce in the stainless steel skillet